-7. The government agrees to move to dismiss the counts of the indictment as to Cohen at the time of sentencing.

-8. The defendant acknowledges, understands, and agrees that he has discussed the relevant statutes as well as the applicable sentencing guidelines with his attorney including any possibility that the defendant may qualify as career offender under the sentencing guidelines.
+- 7. The government agrees to move to dismiss the superseding indictment as to Lopez at the time of sentencing. - 8.
+The defendant acknowledges, understands, and agrees that he has discussed the relevant statutes as well as the applicable sentencing guidelines with his attorney including any possibility that the defendant may qualify as career offender under the sentencing guidelines.